-A method which has worked well for me in helping me save more is the “pay yourself first” method.
+A method that has worked well for me in helping me save more is the “pay yourself first” method.

 That means automatically routing your specified savings contribution from each paycheck at the time it is received.
 The idea is to prioritize savings over expenses.
 Your savings and investments are paid first, so you’re forced to actually “live” on the rest.

 For illustration purposes, the above is an example of how to allocate your money each month.
-Hopefully, it would give you an idea on how you can manage your cash flow.
+Hopefully, it would give you an idea of how you can manage your cash flow.

 3) Your Insurance Portfolio